yashwantGowla/awesome-android/README.md

 - [AnySoftKeyboard](https://anysoftkeyboard.github.io/) - Keyboard with tons of features.
 - [Conversations](https://github.com/siacs/Conversations) - XMPP/Jabber client.
 - [Delta Chat](https://github.com/deltachat/deltachat-android) - Email-based instant messaging for Android.
+- [Element Android](https://github.com/vector-im/element-android) - A glossy Matrix collaboration client for Android.
 - [Fedilab](https://fedilab.app/) - Fedilab is a multifunctional Android client to access the distributed Fediverse.
 It supports Mastodon, Pleroma, Pixelfed, Peertube, GNU Social, Friendica.
+- [FluffyChat](https://gitlab.com/ChristianPauly/fluffychat-flutter) - A minimalist matrix client for Android.
 - [Frost for Facebook](https://allanwang.github.io/Frost-for-Facebook/) - Third-party app for Facebook.
 - [Infinity for Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit) - This is a Reddit client on Android written in Java.
 It does not have any ads and it features clean UI and smooth browsing experience.
 - [Jitsi Meet](https://jitsi.org/jitsi-meet/) - Instant video conferences efficiently adapting to your scale.
 - [KDE Connect](https://community.kde.org/KDEConnect) - A project that enables all your devices to communicate with each other.
+- [Neko X](https://github.com/NekoX-Dev/NekoX) - Another FOSS Telegram client (based on Telegram FOSS and Nekogram which was earlier FOSS) with more features and different variants (check release page on GitHub).
 - [OpenBoard](https://github.com/dslul/openboard) - Fork of AOSP Keyboard; minimal and simple to use.
 - [QKSMS](https://github.com/moezbhatti/qksms) - SMS Messaging app.
 - [RedReader for Reddit](https://github.com/QuantumBadger/RedReader) - Unofficial Reddit client; material-design; ad-free and has tons of customisation.
 - [RTranslator](https://github.com/niedev/RTranslator) - Universal translator based on Google's APIs and Bluetooth LE.
 - [Simple SMS Messenger](https://f-droid.org/en/packages/com.simplemobiletools.smsmessenger/) - An easy and quick way of managing SMS and MMS messages without ads.
 - [Slide](https://github.com/ccrama/Slide) - Unofficial Reddit client; material-design; ad-free and has tons of customisation.
-- [Tusky](https://tusky.app/) - Mastodon client for Android.
-- [Yaxim](https://yaxim.org/) - Yet another XMPP instant messenger.
 - [Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS) - Telegram is a messaging app with a focus on speed and security.
 It is simple and free.
 Note that this FOSS version isn't official, official version can be found on Playstore but that version uses non-free dependencies.
 Also, the server of Telegram is closed-source [for now](https://telegram.org/faq#q-why-not-open-source-everything).
-- [Neko X](https://github.com/NekoX-Dev/NekoX) - Another FOSS Telegram client(based on Telegram FOSS and Nekogram which was earlier FOSS) with more features and different variants (check release page on github).
+- [Tusky](https://tusky.app/) - Mastodon client for Android.
+- [Yaxim](https://yaxim.org/) - Yet another XMPP instant messenger.

 ## Education